-- Preheat the oven to 375 degrees Fahrenheit.
-Grease a 9×5 loaf pan.
-Line with parchment paper.
+- Preheat the oven to 375°F. Grease a 9×5-inch loaf pan and line it with parchment paper.

-- Heat a medium-large skillet over medium heat.
-Add the olive oil.
-Add the onions and celery.
-Cook, stirring occasionally, for 5 minutes, until the onions are translucent and just beginning to brown.
+- Heat a medium to large pan over medium heat.
+Lightly coat the pan with oil.
+Add the onion and celery.
+Cook, stirring occasionally, for 5 minutes, until the onion is translucent and just beginning to brown.

 - Clear a spot in the pan and add the garlic.
-Cook for half a minute.
-Add the mushrooms, wine, and a pinch of salt.
+Cook until fragrant, 30 seconds.
+Add the mushrooms, wine or broth, and a pinch of salt.
 Stir well.
-Allow the mushrooms to release their juices, then increase heat to medium-high.
-Simmer until most, but not all of the liquid has cooked off, about 10 minutes.
-Remove from heat.
+Increase the heat to medium-high.
+Allow the mushrooms to release their juices.
+Continue to cook until most, but not all of the liquid has cooked off, about 10 minutes.

-- Spoon mixture into the greased loaf pan.
-Press down to ensure mixture is solid, and smooth the top.
+- Spoon the mixture into the prepared loaf pan, firmly press it down, and smooth the top.

-- Place in the oven and bake around 45 minutes, until the edges are browned and a toothpick inserted in the loaf comes out clean.
-Remove from the oven and allow to cool slightly.
+- Bake for 45 minutes, until the edges are browned and a toothpick inserted in the loaf comes out clean.
+Remove from the oven and let cool slightly.
 Run a knife around the edges if necessary.
-Place serving platter over the pan, and invert.
-Remove parchment paper and serve.
+Place a serving platter over the loaf pan, serving-side down.
+Invert the two together.
+Remove the parchment paper and serve.

 The pecans really shine through, but they balance nicely with the mushrooms.
 If you have a gravy recipe you love, whip it up and spoon away.
 I thought the nuttiness played well with my spiced cranberry sauce.

 If you’re looking for more ideas make sure to check back into The Gluten-Free Vegetarian Thanksgiving page in the coming days.
 I’m also sharing this recipe in Wellness Weekend, and Make Your Own Monday.